Cult (TV series): Production

 Cult was originally supposed to air on the now defunct network, The WB.
 When The WB was replaced by The CW, the executives of The CW at that time dropped the show, which was supposed to star Matthew Bomer.
 In January 2012, a revised version of the series was revived on The CW with a pilot order.
 The series was created by Rockne S. O'Bannon, who also serves as executive producer alongside Josh Schwartz, Stephanie Savage, Len Goldstein and the production companies Warner Bros.
-Television and Fake Empire Productions.
+Television and Fake Empire.

 Jessica Lucas was cast in the lead role of Skye Yarrow in February 2012, a young production assistant who teams with a journalist blogger to investigate the fans of a popular television series entitled Cult.
 Alona Tal was cast next as Marti Gerritsen, the actress playing the role of Kelly Collins in the fictional series Cult.
 Robert Knepper then followed in the role of Roger Reeves, the actor playing the role of Billy Grimm in the show-within-a-show.
 Matthew Davis was cast in the lead role of Jeff Sefton, the journalist blogger working with Skye and Andrew Leeds was cast in the recurring role of Kyle Segal, the executive working on the show-within-a-show.
 Ben Hollingsworth will also have a recurring role, as associate producer Peter Grey.
 Stacey Farber joined the series in a recurring role as E.J. a tech-savvy girl, who works with Jeff and helps him in the search for his sibling.

 The pilot was officially picked up by The CW on May 11, 2012.

 About the show's reception, Rockne S. O'Bannon said: "It was such an unusual piece of material, and for better or for worse, such a singular vision piece that the network and the studio were very respectful of what I wanted to do with it.
 I'm very proud of this show because, though it went nowhere very quickly, it was very well received."